semaphoreci/semaphore/docs/docs/reference/notifications-yaml.md

 ## Overview

-Use this reference in conjuction with the [Semaphore Command Line](./semaphore-cli) to manage and configure notifications on Semaphore.
+Use this reference in conjunction with the [Semaphore Command Line](./semaphore-cli) to manage and configure notifications on Semaphore.

 Notifications can be sent only when a pipeline is finished.